Last updated: September 8, 2021

 - Toilets & showers (southern end of beach)

 - Play ground

 - Surf live savers

-Driving up from the south, turn into Whale Beach Rd from Barrenjoey Rd.
-After one km or so, make a sharp turn into The Strand which brings you right at the beach.
+If you’re driving up from the city or Manly, turn into Whale Beach Rd from Barrenjoey Rd.
+After approximately 1 km, make a sharp turn into Surf Road which leads to The Strand at the beach.